Farhan-Khalifa-Ibrahim/CodeAcademy/README.md

 # CodeAcademy
-This repo will have all my code for codeacademy projects
+This repo will have all my code for Codecademy projects.

+Some courses have common material.
+That is why some have a higher percentage, although the code is lesser.

-## Data Science Career Track (23%)
+## Data Science Career Track (25%)
 1. [Python Syntax: Medical Insurance Project](https://gist.github.com/7efe06c2e430cc1fb9e227f835f28c57)
 2. [Python Function: Medical Insurance Project](https://gist.github.com/c517acecd9cf29e51d09747a82ea2f6c)
 3. [Python More List: Medical Insurance Project](https://gist.github.com/ae9d24c9ade37a212ed9a49848510b09)